Albania, La Guajira

-Albania (previously known as Calabacito from the Spanish meaning Small Calabash tree) is a town and municipality of the Colombian Department of La Guajira.
-Is the youngest municipality of this Department along with the town of Uribia and others, created on March 19, 2000.
-Albania neighbours and exclusive enclosed camp site for the Cerrejón coal mine workers and their families, named Mushaisa.
+Albania (previously known as Calabacito from the Spanish meaning small calabash tree) is a town and municipality in the Colombian department of La Guajira.
+It is the most recently formed municipality of La Guajira along with the town of Uribia, among others, created on March 19, 2000.
+Albania neighbours an exclusive enclosed camp site for the Cerrejón coal mine workers and their families, named Mushaisa.

 Geography

 The municipality of Albania is located in the Guajira Peninsula, northern Colombia presenting a predominantly flat and arid terrain by the steps of the Serranía del Perijá to the east and the Sierra Nevada de Santa Marta to the west, within the basin of the Ranchería River.
 The municipality of Albania limits to the north with the municipality of Maicao; to the east with the Bolivarian Republic of Venezuela and Maicao; to the south with the municipalities of Hatonuevo, to the west with the municipalities of Hatonuevo and Riohacha.

 The municipal seat is located at 72° 56’ east y 98° 08’ north.
-The municipality has a total area of 425 km².
-Since May, 2001 the Colombian government authorized an urban corridor between Albania and the locality of Cuestecitas of approximately 95 km² pertaining to the mining zone.
+The municipality has a total area of 425 km2.
+Since May, 2001 the Colombian government authorized an urban corridor between Albania and the locality of Cuestecitas of approximately 95 km2 pertaining to the mining zone.
 The municipality has one of the largest deposits of coal in Colombia.